AndreaFalanti/popnas/README.md

 ### Time prediction testing script
 An additional script is also provided to analyze the results of multiple predictors on time target, on the data gathered in a POPNAS run.
 The script creates an additional folder (*pred_time_test*) inside the log folder given as argument.

-Script can be launched with the following command:
+The script can be launched with the following command:
 ```
 python scripts/predictors_time_testing.py -p {absolute_path_to_logs}/{target_folder(date)}
 ```